 Artist Bio

-Christopher Wiersema (he/him) is an award-winning media artist, educator, and arts administrator, based in Vermont, working in experimental film, documentary practice, and community media.
-He is the founder and director of the Vermont Youth Documentary Lab.
+Christopher Wiersema (he/him) is a Vermont based award-winning media artist, educator, and arts administrator, working in experimental film, documentary practice, and community media.

-Originally from the Chicagoland area, his work has focused on landscape, everyday life, labor, poetry, and personal and cultural memory, and has been screened at ID/Identities (Istanbul, Turkey); Bring Your Own Beamer (Caracas, Venezuela); the New Newness and Signal to Noise (Chicago, Illinois); and the Portland Experimental Film Festival (Portland, Oregon); and featured on Vermont Public, Kids VT, Indiana Public Media, and Democracy Now!
-Christopher earned a BA in Alternative Forms of Film & Video from Columbia College Chicago, a Graduate Certificate in Media Management from The New School, and is an MFA in Film candidate with the Vermont College of Fine Arts.
-His most recent project, Rough Blazing Star, is the 2024 winner of the Vermont Public Award for Best Documentary at Made Here Film Festival and is being distributed with the Canadian Filmmakers Distribution Centre.
+Through poetic documentaries, experimental non-narrative film, and found footage collage, his work has focused on landscape, everyday life, labor, and personal and cultural memory.
+Originally from the Chicagoland area, Christopher Wiersema’s films and videos have been screened at ID/Identities (Istanbul, Turkey); Bring Your Own Beamer (Caracas, Venezuela); the New Newness and Signal to Noise (Chicago, Illinois); and the Portland Experimental Film Festival (Portland, Oregon); and featured on Vermont Public, Indiana Public Media, and Democracy Now!
+His experimental documentary film, Rough Blazing Star, was the 2024 winner of the Vermont Public Award for Best Documentary at the Made Here Film Festival in Burlington, Vermont, and is being distributed with the Canadian Filmmakers Distribution Centre.
+Christopher founded and directed the Vermont Youth Documentary Lab project from 2020-2023 and served as Advisory Board Chair of the Green Mountain Film Festival in 2024 and 2025.

-Christopher lives in Central Vermont, with his partner and their two sons, where he currently serves as Executive Director of Mad River Valley Television, faculty at Norwich University’s Department of Global Humanities, and Advisory Board Chair with the Green Mountain Film Festival.
+Christopher lives in Central Vermont, with his partner and their two sons, where he serves as Executive Director of Mad River Valley Television and a Lecturer in Media Studies at Norwich University.